 - For antimicrobial protection, avoid rubber closures if you can.
 These closures actually allow ingress of contamination from the hole through which the needle passes, because it is too large to keep out bacteria.
 Also, rubber closures are prone to contamination by rubber additives.
 If you bought a B12 vial from us, maintain its integrity by ensuring it’s tightly closed.
 Make sure the needle you’re using is sterile, taken straight from its bag without having been laid flat on any surface prior.

-As for the key question, now – is it OK to take expired vitamin B12 injections if you follow the above tips?
-Probably nothing’s going to happen, but why risk it?
-Even if you took good care of your B12, we still advise to stay well within the expiration date stamped on it, and to avoid expired B12 shots if you can.
+Is it okay to take expired vitamin B12 injections if you follow these tips?
+Nothing’s going to happen probably, but why risk it?
+Injectable B12 is so affordable that we still advise to stay well within the expiration date, and to avoid expired B12 shots if you can.

 Not worth the risk.